Try your hand at pencil sketching.

 Line drawings are especially useful for quick sketches and storyboarding, but a little shading can go a long way.
 Consider adding hatching or cross-hatching to your drawing and give value and tone to your designs with parallel and perpendicular lines.
 Another way to add shading to your sketches is blending.
 Sometimes blending digitally can be tricky, but you can learn to blur and blend shapes in Illustrator.

 It’s always easier to start drawing when you have tutorials at your fingertips.

 - This process video on Behance shows an approach to pencil sketching from a digital perspective.
 It also provides a unique look at shading and adding tonal value.

-- See how the mobile Adobe Sketch app can help you create expressive drawings and sketches anywhere, while using natural drawing tools to get all the textures and blending effects you get on paper.
+- See how the mobile Adobe Sketch app can help you to create expressive drawings and sketches anywhere, while using natural drawing tools to get all the textures and blending effects you get on paper.